 How to build a better investor experience – new YouGov data

-2020 has seen for online trading, investing and wealth management services.
+2020 has seen increasing numbers of consumers signing up for online trading, investing and wealth management services.
 But new research from YouGov suggests that there are still significant parts of the online experience that are falling short of investor expectations.

 TrueLayer partnered with YouGov to survey more than 1800 current users of online wealth management services and 1400 consumers who are considering investing, across the UK, Germany, France, Spain, Italy and the Nordics (Sweden, Finland and Norway).
 The survey focused on attitudes to onboarding and payments.

 Our research reveals five key insights.
 Download the full report here, including comments from some of Europe’s biggest wealthtech providers, or read a summary below.

 1. Instant withdrawals build trust – and deposits

 Payments influence customer satisfaction.
 But perhaps most interesting of all, the ability to make instant withdrawals drives higher deposits.
 Almost two thirds (64%) of current and prospective investors are more likely to trust a provider that offers instant payments.
 While almost half of current investors (46%) said they were likely to switch providers for instant withdrawals.
 What’s more, 37% of current investors would also consider depositing more money if they could withdraw instantly.

 2. Slow deposits cost customers money and damage your brand